EverydayDesignStudio/capra/README.md

 ![Capra Cam Multiplexer](https://raw.githubusercontent.com/EverydayDesignStudio/guides/master/images/capra/Capra-Manual-PH.png)

 The flat cables (called _'FFC'_ - Flat Flexible Cable) contain all signals that travel between the cameras and the RPi.
-These signals can be categorised in two protocols:
+[This article here](https://www.petervis.com/Raspberry_PI/Raspberry_Pi_CSI/raspberry-pi-csi-interface-connector-pinout.html) explains what each single line in the FFC cable transmits.
+Shortly speaking, these signals can be categorised in two protocols:

 | Protocol   | Function   | Connects | Through |
 | ---------- | ---------- | -------- | ------- |